What is Organisational Development

 This programme is fundamentally about learning to be a cutting-edge facilitator.
 The connection with OD comes through in our global, holistic approach which is embedded in best-practice OD.
 That means we’ll help you evolve into a facilitator who is adept at working with groups of all sizes, whilst also having a firm eye on the bigger picture.
 This 2-day programme is available here at Roffey Park UK, in our Singapore office and in your organisation anywhere in the world.
 Find out more about the Practical Facilitation Skills programme

 This is a deeper dive into facilitation which again encompasses the best of OD whilst allowing more time for the exploration of self.
 This programme is all about you, and how you interact with others as a facilitator in your organisation.
 The group you become a member of here on the course at Roffey Park becomes a test bed for your OD awareness and personal facilitation skills.
-Find out more about the 3-day The Art of Facilitation course.
+Find out more about the Advanced Facilitation Skills programme.

 OD Case Studies at Roffey Park